David Ralston: Changing the law

 On February 25, 2019, Ralston declared in an "emotional" speech to the Georgia house that he would establish a bipartisan panel to look into how the law should be changed; he also stated that as an attorney, he would not accept any new criminal cases for now.
 Ralston's speech received a standing ovation.
 Representative Scot Turner applauded the move to change the law, but said that Ralston still has "a lack of recognition that his actions have caused people harm."

 The panel returned a draft law which would allow attorneys and their clients to oppose similar requests for leave, leaving it to the judge to determine the best course of action.
 The draft was introduced as House Bill 502 and it became law on May 7, 2019.
 Speaking to the Augusta Chronicle, Ralston said that "to the extent there's a perception that's a problem, then I think we've dealt with it."
 However, the AJC reported skepticism of the new law due to the fact that "judges have already had the ability to push back on the speaker, but rarely did".

 COVID-19 response

 During the 2020 U.S. coronavirus pandemic, Ralston strongly opposed expanding use of mail-in ballots, under the reasoning that it would increase turnout, the possibility of fraud, and hurt Republican candidates.
 According to Ralston, "This will be extremely devastating to Republicans and conservatives in Georgia.
 Every registered voter is going to get one of these. … This will certainly drive up turnout."

 Ralston later clarified that his concerns were strictly about the likelihood of fraud: "It’s really not a question about higher turnout...
 It’s just that the election needs to be secure and it must have integrity.
 If it doesn’t, I think our chances obviously are problematic.”

+2020 election

+After Donald Trump lost the 2020 presidential election and pushed false conspiracy theories about the election results in Georgia, he called Ralston, asking Ralston to hold a special legislative session in the Georgia House of Representatives to overturn the election results.
+During the call, Trump falsely claimed, "we won this thing by 400,000 or 500,000 votes."
+In the call, Trump suggested to Ralston that his political fortunes would rise if he were to help Trump overturn the election results.
+Ralston seemed sympathetic to Trump during the call while noting that the Governor and Lieutenant Governor of Georgia had not supported Trump's attempts to overturn the election results, which had "blown off the idea of there being any kind of recourse."
+During the call, Ralston said, "I want Donald Trump to remain the president.
+If there’s any way that we can possibly help in that regard, I’m on board."
+However, Ralston did not publicly announce his support for a special session or take any specific actions to help Trump.